-Level-2 TOD initiatives
+4.1.a.3 Level-2 TOD initiatives

 For TOD to have a large enough impact to improve operational efficiencies, it needs to be present at every level of the built environment.
 To achieve this, there will be layers of interventions over the next five years and beyond, the first being the major TOD catalytic projects.
-This will be followed by the next, supporting level of TOD initiatives, which will typically be smaller in size and/or driven by the private sector.
+This will be followed by a next, supporting level of TOD initiatives, which will typically be smaller in size and/or driven by the private sector.
 These level-2 initiatives might also have a more specific focus, such as housing or commercial.

-TOD development management fast-lane
+4.1.a.4 TOD development management fast-lane